Skip to main content

 /**

-* The server authentication process has failed.
+* Server authentication failed.

-* Please use the server authentication ID provided through the desc parameter
+* Use the server authentication ID passed in the desc parameter to re-verify the user on the game server.

 *